iceddev/dojo-rawr-boilerplate/README.md

-dojo-express-boilerplate
+dojo-wsrpc-boilerplate
 ========================

-A boilerplate for creating Express based Node.js applications that share client and server side dojo code and other AMD modules
+A boilerplate for creating RPC/Websocket applications using dojo/AMD and socket.io with express

 be sure to run: